-Instead of using cups, tablespoons, and teaspoons, German recipes will have liquid ingredients listed with things like a soup spoon, or "EL."
-Here are a few equivalents to help you navigate that German recipe.
+Instead of using cups, tablespoons, and teaspoons, German recipes often designate liquid ingredients with units such as a "soup spoon," or "EL."
+Here are a few equivalents to help you navigate that German recipe:

 - 1 coffee cup (Tasse or T) = approximately 150 ml or about 2/3 cup